-Either skip, keep, remove, or ask.
-Controls how duplicates are treated in import task. "skip" means that new item(album or track) will be skipped; "keep" means keep both old and new items; "remove" means remove old item; "ask" means the user should be prompted for the action each time.
+Either skip, keep, remove, merge or ask.
+Controls how duplicates are treated in import task. "skip" means that new item(album or track) will be skipped; "keep" means keep both old and new items; "remove" means remove old item; "merge" means merge into one album; "ask" means the user should be prompted for the action each time.
 The default is ask.